The Lexicon of Love II: Style

-The Lexicon of Love II emulated the style of ABC's debut album, The Lexicon of Love.
+The Lexicon of Love II emulated the style of ABC's 1982 debut album, The Lexicon of Love.
 Dave Simpson (The Guardian) expanded on this noting "lush orchestrations, hurtling brass and synth stabs."

 The cover of The Lexicon of Love II makes reference to the original album.
 The Guardian opined that the cover, which shows Martin Fry watching two young models from the wings of a theatre, represented "Fry’s younger self and the sort of unattainable, irresistible woman that he used to pursue in song."

 Release

 The Lexicon of Love II was released on 27 May 2016 on Virgin EMI.
-The release of the album was followed by a tour of festival shows during mid-2016, followed by a scheduled ABC tour in the later half of the year including one show with an orchestra, the Southbank Sinfonia, at the Royal Festival Hall, conducted by Anne Dudley.
+The release of the album was followed by a tour of festival shows during mid-2016, followed by a scheduled ABC tour in the latter half of the year including one show with an orchestra, the Southbank Sinfonia, at the Royal Festival Hall, conducted by Anne Dudley.

 On the album's release in the United Kingdom, The Lexicon of Love II charted at number 5 on the Official Albums Chart, ABC's first album to enter the Top 10 in 26 years.